traffordDataLab/info/interactive/population_picker/info.md

 }
 </style>

-Estimates of the usual resident population for 2017 in the Metropolitan District of Trafford and for 2016 in Electoral Wards, MSOAs, LSOAs and OAs derive from the [Office for National Statistics](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates).
+Estimates of the usual resident population for 2017 in the Metropolitan District of Trafford and its Electoral Wards, MSOAs, LSOAs and OAs derive from the [Office for National Statistics](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates).

-**NB** Note that age '90' includes those aged 90 years and older.

 Five different geographical units are shown in this application: